Hiding in the Shadows

 A Setback That Changed My Life Forever

-In 2019, I moved to Australia to pursue my Bachelor’s degree in IT.
+In 2019, I moved to Australia to pursue my Bachelor’s degree in IT - a new chapter filled with independence, possibility, and growth.

-During a final match in 2022, I had a freak accident and I fractured my femur.
+During a final match in 2022, I had an unexpected accident and I fractured my femur.

 Stepping Out of the Shadows

-I also started learning how to care for my natural curly hair (something I was taught to despise growing up) and I began to embrace my skin tone, which I had also been conditioned to see as less-than.
+Around that same time, I also began to heal my relationship with parts of myself I had once rejected.
+I learned how to care for my natural curly hair (something I was taught to despise growing up) and I began to embrace my skin tone, which I had also been conditioned to see as less-than.
 And ironically, it was this fracture - this painful, unexpected moment - that brought me even closer to my true self.

 Instead of breaking me, it woke me up.
 It empowered me.